Full & Partial Dentures in West Chester, OH

 At Joel R. Koch DDS, we have several solutions to replace missing teeth and restore your smile.
 Dentures may not be the first solution that comes to mind, but you may be surprised to see how much they’ve improved in comfort, fit, function, and appearance.

 These are definitely not your grandparents’ dentures!

 Types of Dentures Available

 Full dentures are the right choice for you if all the teeth in an upper or lower arch are missing.
 If you have a few missing teeth, we might recommend a partial denture that completes your smile and is secured in place with clasps attached to adjacent teeth.

 Getting dentures is a significant investment, so we want the results to meet and exceed your expectations.
 During the planning process, we’ll design your dentures together to customize the shape and size of individual denture teeth.
 We’ll make sure the positioning looks natural and that the shade complements your facial features.

-We’re proud to have the convenience of a state-of-the-art dental lab right here in our West Chester office.
+We customize your dentures using a lightweight acrylic material for the base that is tinted to blend with your natural gum color.
+We’re pleased to have the convenience of a state-of-the-art custom dental lab right here in our West Chester office.
 This allows us to work closely with you and our skilled technicians to ensure that every detail of your new denture meets and exceeds your expectations.